b-lukaszuk/BS_wJ_eng/contents/bat_and_ball.md

 > A bat and a ball cost in total $1.1.
 The bat costs $1 more than the ball.
 How
 > much costs the ball?

-Pause for a moment and try to give an answer.
+Pause for a moment and try to find the answer.

 ## Solution {#sec:bat_and_ball_solution}